SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### What wasn't implementable from the Round 3 model

-You can never accurately predict how many people will show up to a session, who will show up, or which days they will show up, because people change their minds even after they vote (and many don't even vote).
+You can never accurately predict how many people will show up to a session, who will show up, or which days they will show up on, because people change their minds even after they vote (and many don't even vote).

 Because of this, it wasn't possible for us to ensure that every junior got to pro-Am.
 It wasn't possible for us to make everyone judge at least once, especially when only 5 or 6 people showed up.
 It was too much of an administrative burden to track people's speaker positions, check their past speaker positions, and assign them new positions (because the model had aimed to ensure that everyone had tried every speaker position by the end of round 3).
 The only thing that we could do was leave it to fate and hope that people would naturally try out different roles themselves.